 The term is also used attributively, as in WWJD bracelet (see citations for 1998 and 2006).
 Some Christians wear these bracelets imprinted with the letters WWJD as a constant personal reminder; others wear them as a means of advertising that they are Christian.

-The acronym was in use as early as the 1960s (see 1969 citation), and it has been printed on clothing and accessories since at least the early 1980s (see 1984 citation).
+The acronym was most likely in use as early as the 1970s (given the reference in the 1984 citation), and it has been printed on clothing and accessories since at least the early 1980s (see 1984 citation).
 (There is evidence that bracelets imprinted with the entire phrase “What Would Jesus Do?” were manufactured and worn in the 1970s; under *what would Jesus do?, see 1980 citation.)

 The story of the acronym’s present-day popularity begins in 1989 when a minister in Michigan ordered a few hundred bracelets imprinted with WWJD to give away to teens at church.
 After the initial order, the manufacturer continued selling the bracelets with moderate success.
 In 1997 Paul Harvey mentioned the bracelets on his radio show, touching off a nationwide fad for the acronym and the bracelets.
 The fad lasted a few years, but the acronym and the custom of printing it on clothing and accessories continues to be an important and highly visible element of Christian popular culture.

 The acronym *FROG, “fully rely on God,” was coined in the 1990s as an answer to the question of what Jesus would do, and that acronym has obtained popularity in its own right.